-There’s nothing quite like the scent of fresh-cut Christmas pine tree to conjure up images of Christmas past.
-But how many times have we been disappointed when we get the tree home and discover that its branches aren’t strong enough for our largest holiday ornaments or that it doesn’t produce the scent we expected if any at all?
+There’s nothing quite like the scent of a fresh-cut Christmas pine tree to conjure up images of Christmas past.
+But how many times have we been disappointed when we get the tree home and discover that its branches aren’t strong enough for our largest holiday ornaments or that it doesn’t produce the scent we expected, if any at all?

 Most people refer to any Christmas tree as a pine tree, but they actually may be firs or pines, two distinctly different species with different characteristics, as you’ll see in the list below.
 Firs typically grow in that tall, triangular appearance we love in our Christmas trees and pines grow in a more wide-open appearance.
 Also, the foliage of fir trees tends to be softer than that of pines, but pines generally have stronger branches, more capable of holding large ornaments.
-The colors of either species vary from green to yellow-green, to blue-green, to silvery in appearance, with some delivering lots of that beautiful scent, and some little at all.
+The colors of either species vary from green to yellow-green, to blue-green, to silvery in appearance, with some delivering lots of that beautiful scent and some little at all.

 There’s no right or wrong choice, as all of these trees are quite beautiful.
 But armed with some knowledge about the characteristics of the different species, you can make a better choice of which tree to cut at the Christmas tree farm.
 The best environmental choice is to buy a potted Christmas pine or fir at a garden center and plant the tree next spring.
-But if you don’t have the space, a fresh cut Christmas tree from a tree farm is the next best option.
+But if you don’t have the space, a fresh-cut Christmas tree from a tree farm is the next best option.

 Buy on Amazon: Christmas gifts and holiday decorations.